Wartime doctors battling covid-19 rush to treat the ill — but without knowing what really works

 Seven months into the pandemic, front-line doctors have in many cases become experts in treating covid-19.
 But they are experts without, for the most part, the most fundamental tool in medicine — solid evidence upon which to base their decisions.

-When coronavirus appeared in the United States in late January, hopes were high for quick progress: Science would find a treatment for people battling the illness and develop a vaccine to prevent future cases.
+When the coronavirus appeared in the United States in late January, hopes were high for quick progress: Science would find a treatment for people with the illness and develop a vaccine to prevent future cases.

 Today, the vaccine race is on, but answers about treatments remain frustratingly elusive, with a handful of basic therapies supported by evidence, and a messy and imperfect scramble to extract information about what works from what has been given to thousands of patients.
 Therapeutic regimens vary from hospital to hospital, and much of what is offered is supported by hints and hunches — what official treatment guidelines refer to as a “knowledge gap.”